-Cleaning of handa before and
+Cleaning of hands hefers and

 Cleaning of hands before and after touching, this includes

 removal and putting on

 Safe storage of them in individual,

 sealable plastic bags

 Adults should wear a face covering when

 leaving their normal class/ office base

 and moving around the school building.

 Children in primary school do not need

 to wear a face covering.

 This is an additional precautionary

 measure for a limited time during this

 period of high coronavirus (COVID-19)

 prevalence in the community.
-These

-measures will be in place until Easter.
+These measures will be in place until Easter.
 As

 with all measures, we will keep it under

 review and update guidance at that point.

 When face coverings become damp, it

 should not be worn, and the face

 covering should be replaced carefully

-Cap further advice is the Face

 See further advice in the Face

 Coverings guidance

-Exampliana, Sama individuale are
+Coverings guidance

-Exemptions -Some individuals are exempt from wearing face coverings .
+Exemptions -Some individuals are

-exemptition wearing lace coverings .
+exempt from wearing face coverings .

+,

 A small contingency supply available for

 people who:

 are struggling to access a face

-covering

-• are unable to use their face covering as
+coveringare unable to use their face covering as

 it has become damp, soiled or unsafe

+it has second damp, solide of disald

 have forgotten their face covering These are available in the PPE store in Hand Hygiene each classroom.
 Coronavirus (COVID-19) is an easy virus to kill when it is on skin.
 This can be done with soap and running water or hand sanitiser.
 Schools must ensure that pupils clean their hands regularly, including : when they arrive at school, when they return from breaks, when they change rooms before and after eating.
 Regular and thorough hand cleaning is going to be needed for the foreseeable future.
 Points to consider and implement: whether the school has enough hand washing or hand sanitiser 'stations' available so that all pupils and staff can clean their hands regularly - the school has installed 14 additional outside handwash stations, which are warm water fed and have paper towel dispensers.
 Hand pumps for sanitizer in staff areas. supervision of hand sanitiser use given risks around ingestion.
 Small children and pupils with complex needs should continue to be helped medium medium Mark Davis 1.9.20 friendly skin cleaning wipes can be used as an alternative building these routines into school culture, supported by behaviour expectations and helping ensure younger children and those with complex needs understand the need to follow them Staff on doors in the mornings will verbally check with children that they have washed their hands as they enter school.
 Poor hygiene practice - specific - school entrance high Clear signage in place regarding social distancing by parents Barriers/screens to be used by office staff when dealing with parents/visitors/contractors - glass shutters to be kept closed.
 Remove screen signing system, receptionist to have a written log of visitors/contractors - to be switched off and printer removed.
 Areas touched to be wiped down parents not allowed to enter the building Reduce the amount of people accessing reception area at any one time - only 1 family in the reception at once.
-Rearrange/remove furniture in reception area to facilitate social distancing. medium medium Mark Davis 1.9.20
+Rearrange/remove furniture in reception area to facilitate social distancing. medium medium Mark Davis 1.9.20 connected offices.
+Therefore, any illness does not take out the whole team.
+Tissues/hand sanitiser to be available in office locations Staff to wash hands on arrival at Poor hygiene practice - specific - office spaces. medium illness does not take out the whole team.Tissues/hand sanitiser to be available in office locations low low Mark Davis 1.9.20 -- --- -------- -- ----- ----- ------------ --------------- --